airbnb/javascript/README.md

 ## Control Statements

   <a name="control-statements"></a>
   - [17.1](#control-statements) In case your control statement (`if`, `while` etc.) gets too long or exceeds the maximum line length, each (grouped) condition could be put into a new line.
-It's up to you whether the logical operator should begin or end the line.
+It’s up to you whether the logical operator should begin or end the line.

     ```javascript
     // bad